 For many reasons, this is not my modal outlook.
 First, the conditions we face today are very different from the 1970s.
-For one thing, current high inflation readings have a clear catalyst-the pandemic.
+For one thing, current high inflation readings have a clear catalyst the pandemic.
 Moreover, the duration of rising prices has been far shorter-a year, rather than a decade.
 And in stark contrast to the 1970s, longer-run inflation expectations have remained stable.

 Second, the Fed is different than it was in the 1970s.
 We are far more attuned to the importance of inflation psychology and the transparency it demands.
-So we regularly share post-FOMC statements, summaries of economic projections, and other forms of forward guidance that tell households, businesses, and market participants what we are thinking and where policy is heading (see Daly 2022).
+So we regularly share post-FOMC statements, summaries of economic projections, and other forms of forward guidance that tell households, businesses, and market participants what we are thinking and where policy is heading.11

 These communications provide clarity.
 But they also affect financial conditions, often long before we adjust rates.
 You can see this in the recent data.
 Although the FOMC has only raised the funds rate 25 basis points so far this year, our forward guidance has resulted in higher interest rates for Treasuries across the yield curve.
-Over the past six months, the 1-year Treasury yield moved up about 170 basis points while the 10-year Treasury yield moved up about 125 basis points.
-This has in turn moved rates in other financial markets.
+12 This has in turn moved rates in other financial markets.
 Mortgage rates, for example, have gone up to their highest levels since the start of the pandemic.
 This highlights an important point-communication is itself a tool and can tap the brakes on the economy long before actual adjustments to policy occur.

 Third, history suggests that smooth, rather than abrupt, transitions are the norm.
-In fact, a recent study by Princeton professor and former Fed Vice Chair Alan Blinder (2022) shows that, out of the last eleven tightening cycles, when the Fed raised interest rates after a period of accommodative policy, seven were followed by a mild recession or none at all-basically a smooth landing.
+In fact, a recent study by Princeton professor and former Fed Vice Chair Alan Blinder shows that, out of the last eleven tightening cycles, when the Fed raised interest rates after a period of accommodative policy, seven were followed by a mild recession or none at all-basically a smooth landing.
+13

 There are, of course, no guarantees when it comes to a highly uncertain and fast-moving economy.
 But for now, most economic agents also expect a smooth transition.
-Financial market data put very little probability on a near-term recession (Bauer and Mertens 2018a, b).
-And preliminary results for the April Michigan survey show that consumers continue to see unemployment falling in coming quarters, even as the Fed adjusts rates.
-My business contacts are equally optimistic, preparing to move past the pandemic and take advantage of opportunities for growth and expansion.
+Financial market data put very little probability on a near-term recession.
+14 And consumers continue to see unemployment falling in coming quarters, even as the Fed adjusts rates.
+15 My business contacts